Program Information for Summer 2022

 - A resume/CV (email to email@example.com)

-Applications are open to all students that meet the eligibility requirements listed below.
+Applications are open to all students that meet the eligibility requirements listed above.
 An emphasis will be placed on admitting students who may not otherwise have research opportunities available to them at their undergraduate institution.
 The Yale REU Program especially welcomes applications from community college students, women, and students from populations underrepresented in the research sciences.